 Habitat: Fields, disturbed areas, roadsides.

 Handpulling: Pulling blueweed is effective for smaller infestations, especially if the soil is moist.
 Be sure to remove the entire taproot, otherwise the plant will regenerate from the leftover rootstock.
 If plants have already begun to flower they should be bagged for disposal to prevent further seed spread on site.
 Stiff hairs on the stems and leaves can cause irritation, so gloves and long sleeves are recommended.

 Mowing: Mowing blueweed will provide you with short-term prevention of seed production, but re-sprouting and flowering will occur below the level of the blades after continued mowing.
 This method alone is not recommended for long-term management of this species.

 Biological Control: N/A

-Herbicide: The use of herbicides on houndstongue should focus on individuals that are in the rosette or bolting stages, as flowering individuals will already die at the end of the season (houndstongue is a biennial).
-The following herbicides have been labelled for control of houndstongue.
+Herbicides: The following herbicides are labelled for control of blueweed.
 Always consult product labels and read them carefully to ensure correct species/land management usage and chemical application.